fallen-icarus/cardano-swaps/GettingStarted.md

   --tx-file tx.body
 ```

-The returned budgets will be indexed by the input order and policy id order. **This may not be the
+This action uses Koios.
+The returned budgets will be indexed by the input order and policy id order.
-same order you specified when building the temporary transaction.** The node will reorder them
+**This may not be the same order you specified when building the temporary transaction.** The node
-base on lexicographical ordering.
-If you are not sure of the proper ordering, you can view the
+will reorder them base on lexicographical ordering.
+If you are not sure of the proper ordering, you
-transaction file that is created with `cardano-cli` using `cardano-cli transaction view`; the
+can view the transaction file that is created with `cardano-cli` using `cardano-cli transaction
-inputs and policy ids will be properly ordered.
+view`; the inputs and policy ids will be properly ordered.

 ##### Submitting the final transaction